 No. It’s fast.
 It focuses on usability.
 Site goals are the foundation for decision making.
 We’ll improve branding and expressive aesthetics later.
 That costs money – and always slows down the page.
 The page needs to prove itself with results first.
 Then we’ll formalize the graphics.
 Or maybe we’ll leave it “as-is.”

-NOTE: This Home page example is now obsolete with our change to Twenty-seventeen default theme so we could do animated headers.
+NOTE: This Home page example is now obsolete with our change to Twenty-seventeen default theme so we use large featured images.
 But all plugins remained intact with a few exceptions which we will report at another time.

 Mobile WordPress Speed – without coding!